fraenkel-lab/OmicsIntegrator/README.md

 1, it will alter values and run the program that number of times and merge the results together.
-The program will add Gaussian noise to the edge values you gave in the `-e` option, or shuffle the prizes around all the network proteins in the `-p` option, or assign the prizes to netowrk proteins with similar degrees as your original terminals, according to which option you use.
+The program will add Gaussian noise to the edge values you gave in the `-e` option, or shuffle the prizes around all the network proteins in the `-p` option, or assign the prizes to network proteins with similar degrees as your original terminals, according to which option you use.
 In `--noisyEdges`, the standard deviation of the Gaussian noise will be the value the user supplied for the parameter `n` in the `-c` configuration file, if